The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Details for

 \end{theorem}

-The characteristic of optimal substructure ensures that the effect of training set permutation according to Cosine-Avg or Cosine-Min can accumulate over time as more data point is presented to the model.
+The characteristic of optimal substructure ensures that the effect of training set arrangement according to Cosine-Avg or Cosine-Min can accumulate over time as more data point is presented to the model.

 \paragraph{Proof of~\Cref{theorem:optimal_substructure}.} Let \( f \) be a function for calculating dataset-level similarity distance (\textbf{Cosine-Avg} and \textbf{Cosine-Min}), taking two sets \( A \) and \( B \) as inputs and outputting a real number.
 Suppose the reordered training dataset \( \mathcal{D}_{\text{train}}^f \) follows the sequence from the front to the end: \{\( x_1\), \( x_2\), $\cdots$, \( x_i\), \( x_{i+1}\), $\cdots$, \( x_j\), \( x_{j+1}\), $\cdots$\}, we consider the unary function \( g(i) = f (\{x_i\}, \mathcal{D}_{\text{test}}) \), where \( i \in [1, 2, 3, \cdots] \).
 Due to the reordering, the function \( g(i) \) is monotonically non-decreasing.
 We have that: